Course Outline

 - Which potential PE biomarker is a cell surface molecule expressed by platelets and endothelial cells, and circulating levels are increased in PE?

-- Which statements are true regards the Thermo Fisher Scientific Test System used to aid in the prognosis of PE with severe features in pregnant women?
+- Which statement is not true regarding the Thermo Fisher Scientific Test System used to aid in the prognosis of PE with severe features in pregnant pat...

 - Summary and Conclusions